acoli-repo/corpus-tools/README.md

 is kept synchronised on a daily basis, so the repository can be cloned from there as well.
 Some conversion tools that are related to the TEITOK format are kept in a separate repository [teitok-tools](https://github.com/ufal/teitok-tools).

+TEITOK is intended to be installed on a web server.
+However, we also provide TEITOK for local installation using Docker, either in the Docker folder in this repository, or via the [Docker Hub](https://hub.docker.com/repository/docker/maartenpt/teitok/general).

 ## License

 (c) 2015- Maarten Janssen